 SUMIF / AVERAGEIF

 The SUMIF and AVERAGEIF formulas build upon the formulas above.
-Not only do they SUM or AVERAGE 2 or more numbers organized on an excel spreadsheet, they sum and average IF a certain criteria is met within the set of data.
+Not only do they SUM or AVERAGE 2 or more numbers organized on an excel spreadsheet, but they also sum and average IF a certain criterion is met within the set of data.
 For example, if you have a list of sales reps with their monthly sales along with the state of sale; say Georgia and Florida.
 But what you need to do is to sum or average sales only in Georgia, not all states listed (your criteria) you could do so with this formula.